Jeremy Cameron

 Jeremy Cameron (born 1 April 1993) is a professional footballer with the Geelong Football Club in the Australian Football League (AFL).
-He previously played for the Greater Western Sydney Giants from 2012 to 2020.
+He previously played for the Greater Western Sydney Giants from 2010 to 2020.
 Cameron has kicked the most goals (427) for Greater Western Sydney, and led the club's goalkicking in all nine of his seasons at the club, with his 67 goals in the 2019 home-and-away season earning him the Coleman Medal.
-He is also a three time All-Australian and won the Kevin Sheedy Medal in 2013.
+He is also a five time All-Australian and won the Kevin Sheedy Medal in 2013.
 Cameron won his first premiership in 2022 with Geelong.

 Early life

 Jeremy Cameron grew up in Dartmoor, a small town between Portland and Mount Gambier with a population of 150 people.
+Cameron first played football as a 14 year old for Dartmoor Reserves in the South West District Football League as the league doesn't have junior teams.
+He soon was promoted to the seniors but broke his wrist and missed the rest of the 2008 season.
+He played his first full season of football in 2009, kicking 69 goals playing against men as a 16 year old.
 Cameron began playing for the North Ballarat Rebels in TAC Cup Program in 2010, travelling over 250 km from home to Ballarat.